jeremykendall/php-domain-parser/README.md

 **If the instantiation does not work an exception will be thrown.**

-Once instantiated, you can always convert the data source in a Json Encoded friendly schema if needed.
+Once instantiated, you can always convert the data source in a json encoded string as both resolver exposes the `JsonSerialize` method.

 **WARNING:**